Enjoy the flexibility of online learning.

 The CCSNH Online Learning Office

 The System is responsible for developing a coordinated and integrated approach to the organization, design and delivery of online learning technologies.
-The Chancellor’s office is responsible for administering the learning management system and providing academic resources to support quality course design and delivery in face-to-face, hybrid and online courses.
+The System Office is responsible for administering the learning management system and providing academic resources to support quality course design and delivery in face-to-face, hybrid and online courses.
 The colleges are responsible for the development and quality of course offerings which use an electronic environment and for local faculty and student support.

 The CCSNH Online Learning and Academic Technology office, managed by Alisa Kadenic-Newman, is located at 26 College Drive in Concord, and is open Monday – Friday from 8:30 A.M. to 4:30 P.M.